-8.3 Neither party shall exclude or limit in any way its liability for: (a) death or personal injury caused by its negligence; (b) fraud or fraudulent misrepresentation; (c) any breach of Section 4.1 (confidentiality); (d) the indemnity under Section 7.1; (e) amounts payable to Rubicon Project under the Agreement; and (f) any other liability which cannot be excluded or limited as a matter of applicable law.
+8.3 Neither party shall exclude or limit in any way its liability for: (a) death or personal injury caused by its negligence; (b) fraud or fraudulent misrepresentation; (c) any breach of Section 4.1 (confidentiality); (d) the indemnity under Section 7.1; (e) amounts payable to Rubicon Project under any Order Form; and (f) any other liability which cannot be excluded or limited as a matter of applicable law.

 9. BINDING ARBITRATION & CLASS ACTION WAIVER

 9.1 Arbitration.
 As a material part of the Agreement, any and all disputes, claims, or controversies arising out of or relating to the Agreement which cannot be determined by the parties in good faith shall be determined exclusively by confidential, final, and binding arbitration as follows: